martinthomson/tmi/draft-thomson-tmi.md

 perform their designated function.

 Protocol designs based on a principle of providing the minimum information necessary have several benefits.
-In addition to requiring smaller messages, or fewer exchanges, reducing information provides greater control over exposure of information.
+In addition to simplicity, requiring smaller messages, or fewer exchanges, reducing information provides greater control over exposure of information.
 This has privacy benefits.

 Where an intermediary needs to carry information that it has no need to access, protocols should use encryption to ensure that the intermediary cannot access